FahimAhamed101/rt-order-management-ui/README.md

 ## Getting Started
 ## Learn More

-To setup env create a .env file in the root directory.create this constant variables:
+To setup env create a .env file in the root directory.then  create this constant variables:

 NEXT_PUBLIC_API_URL=http://localhost:8000/api/v1    {heres your backend url}